likaho/AgenticProtocol-Gemma/README.md

 [![Agentic Protocol Tutorial - How to Build AI Agent Teams](https://github.com/likaho/AgenticProtocol/blob/main/images/research_team_agent.gif)](https://www.youtube.com/watch?v=284Z8k7yJRE "Agentic Protocol Tutorial - How to Build AI Agent Teams")

-<h3>Register a customized LLM flow and publish it onto Citrea Network and Lighthouse storage</h3>

 ### Quick Tutorial - Custom LLM Flow Registration

 [![Agentic Protocol Tutorial - Register a customized LLM flow](https://github.com/likaho/AgenticProtocol/blob/main/images/agent_demo.gif)](https://www.youtube.com/watch?v=bKunFksvWnw "Agentic Protocol Tutorial - Register a customized LLM flow")

-- **Minting NFTs on Citrea Network:**
-  - Publish the chat flow definition and mint unique NFTs on the Citrea network.
-  - By minting NFTs, creators establish ownership of their AI agents.
-These tokens serve as verifiable proof of authenticity.
-  - Creators can monetize their agents by accepting token payments from users via an ERC20 contract.
-It’s a direct way to earn rewards for your work.

-- **Storing Definitions on Filecoin:**
-  - The agent’s definition—the blueprint for your AI agent—is securely stored within Lighthouse, one of the Filecoin storage providers.

 - **Agent Discovery and Tool Use:**
   - Finally, a new chat flow acts like a tool for other agents after it is listed in the marketplace.
 It will be automatically discovered.
 LLMs can benefit from tool use to perform more complex tasks.
 Tools allow LLMs to trigger actions.

 <img width="100%" src="https://github.com/likaho/AgenticProtocol/blob/main/images/agent_discovery_service.gif">

-This decentralized approach ensures that ownership remains provable and immutable.

 ### Agent Inference

 The user prompt is transmitted to our marketplace, where the appropriate tool or tools are selected to fulfill the request.

 <img width="100%" src="https://github.com/likaho/AgenticProtocol/blob/main/images/agent_discovery_flowchart.gif">

-- **Using Galadriel Network for zkML Proofs:**
-  - Once confirmed, our default gateway redirects the prompt to the Galadriel Network via Oracle. zkML inference is performed to validate the integrity of the inference.

-## Getting Started

-### Prerequisites

-* Docker installed on your system
-* Docker Compose installed on your system
-* Meta Mask extension [installed](https://support.metamask.io/getting-started/getting-started-with-metamask/) on your web browser
-* A Galadriel devnet [account](https://docs.galadriel.com/setting-up-a-wallet).
-We recommend creating a new EVM account for development purposes.
-* Some [Galadriel devnet tokens](https://docs.galadriel.com/faucet) on the account you are using.
-* A Citrea devnet [account](https://docs.citrea.xyz/user-guide/how-to-use-bridge) for creating NFT
-* Some [Citrea devnet tokens](https://docs.citrea.xyz/user-guide/how-to-use-bridge) on the account you are using.
-* Create a Lighthouse [API Key](https://docs.lighthouse.storage/lighthouse-1/quick-start#create-an-api-key) for uploading JSON file to FileCoin storage

 ### Running the Project